-This policy sets out how National Credit Insurance (Brokers) Pty Ltd (NCI) ABN 68 008 090 702 and any registered business names thereof will manage personal information that we deal with in providing services to our clients.
+This policy sets out how National Credit Insurance (Brokers) NZ Ltd (NCI) 1272006 will manage personal information that we deal with in providing services to our clients.

-NCI are bound by the Privacy Act 1988 (as amended by the Privacy Amendment (Enhancing Privacy Protection Act 2012 and the Notifiable Data Breaches Act 2017)) (the Act) and must comply with obligations outlined in the Act.
+NCI are bound by the New Zealand Privacy Act 1993 (the Act) and must comply with obligations outlined in the Act.
 This policy does not limit or exclude any of your rights under the Act.
-If you wish to seek further information on the Act, see www.oaic.gov.au.
+If you wish to seek further information on the Act, see www.privacy.org.nz.

 Personal information refers to any information or opinion, whether true or not, about that individual that can reasonably allow the individual to be identified.